Yatsuuw/TeamsDispatcher/README.md

 ## Explication
 When you start the program, you have two input options available to you. <br>
 The first one is the area where you fill in the names of all the participants.
-Chaque noms doit être obligatoirement séparé par un point-virgule ( ; ). <br>
+Each name must be separated by a semicolon ( ; ). <br>
 The second is the area where you have to fill in how many teams you want the players to be divided into. <br>
 <br>
 Then you just have to press the button "Distribute the players".
 If the number you have entered cannot be distributed fairly, a final team will be created with the players that cannot be distributed fairly.